 This is important in the sense that the workers are the one who sits on the driving seat, the organization just act as GPS who guides their employees in which direction, they need the vehicle to steer so as to reach the particular goal.
 This sets up the importance of having the right employee in the organization and this becomes more important when the organization that we are talking about is among the giants in the tech industry i.e. Google.

 Google being a product-based company emphasizes a lot on their mechanism for selection of staff, they often prefer taking up fresh graduates straight from colleges as interns and then monitor their work and if they fulfill their requirement criteria, they offer the position in the company.
 There are various stages that a desirable candidate needs to go through before he gets his place booked in Google, there are few coding rounds, GDs at times, aptitude exams maybe and then, a technical interview is scheduled.
-Let's go through some of the most common interview questions put up by Google
+Let's go through some of the Google data scientist interview.

 int i, j, k;

 for(j = i + 1; str[j] != '\0'; j++)

 for(k = j; str[k] != '\0'; k++)

 printf("\n The Final String after Removing All Duplicates = %s ", str);